Contemptible-Contemptuous | Commonly Confused Words

 etymology

-• Think of contemptible as the target of scorn, and contemptuous as the expression of scorn.
+• Think of contemptible as describing the nature of something that is deserving of disdain.

 © 2025 Lithium Lab Pte Ltd